Register to Vote

 Michigan resident for at least 30 days before the election

-You may register to vote at your County Clerk’s Office, your township clerk’s office, at any Secretary of State branch office or you may register to vote by mail.
+You can register to vote at your local clerk’s office, county clerk’s office or at any Secretary of State branch office.
+If you are registering less than 15 days before an Election, you must register to vote at your local clerk’s office.

 Will I Ever Have To Re-Register?